diogo4256/mlops_group_17/reports/README.md

 >
 > Answer:

 We configured experiments using config files, maintaining flexibility and reproducibility.
 An example is our use of Hydra for configuration management.
-To run an experiment, we execute a command like: `python my_script.py -m experiment_config.yaml`.
-In the YAML file, parameters such as learning rate and batch size are specified.
-This approach enhances experiment tracking and allows easy adjustment of parameters without modifying the script, promoting efficient experimentation.
+We used config files for all main scripts like training, make_dataset etc. We use it to pass on not only the hyperparameters but also the paths.
+The following is an example of a config file.

+shuffle: True
+batch_size: 64
+learning_rate: 0.003
+epochs: 10
+weight_decay: 0.0005
+dropout_rate: 0.5
+processed_dataset: "data/processed/"
+dataset_name: 'small_sample'

 ### Question 13